vuejs/vuefire/packages/documentation/docs/vuefire/writing-data.md

 ### Removing a document

-You can remove documents by calling `remove` on their reference which can be accessed directly on `$firebaseRefs`/`$firestoreRefs` or by creating a new reference using the database object:
+You can remove documents by calling `remove`/`delete` on their reference which can be accessed directly on `$firebaseRefs`/`$firestoreRefs` or by creating a new reference using the database object:

 <FirebaseExample>